logo

 Ensure that when you are planning your essay, you leave enough time to review and edit your first draft.
 Go back to it after a break and read it through with a fresh pair of eyes.
 You may spot some glaringly obvious mistakes which you may have missed in the first draft!

-9. Peer review
+9. Peer Review

-Using your peers to review your work is another effective creative essay writing technique to ensure your final piece work is the best it can be.
+Using your peers to review your work is another effective creative essay writing technique to ensure your final piece of work is the best it can be.

 Lots of creative writers will ask their friends, editors, and even focus groups to read and review their work as part of the editing process.
 Peer reviews can offer many insightful details including: